Kahvedzic/Employee-Correlation-Analysis-/README.md

-# Deep Dive Analysis Using Python (Jupyter Notebook)
+# Employee Analysis

+Python & Jupyter Notebook

 Core of analysis will be looking at 3 key columns:
 - Satisfaction levels